phb2911/Passwords/docs/index.md

 ![Image](img4.png)

-The newly added record can be seen on the left panew by clicking the item on the right panel.
+The newly added record can be seen on the left panel by clicking the item on the right panel.

 ![Image](img5.png)